Skip to content

-The Pump House (~180 cap, grassroots) is the career-builder.
+The Pump House (around 180 cap, grassroots) is the career-builder.
 The Palace and Colosseum handle bigger programmed shows.

 Best for: developing acts, touring support slots